-Final grades and the academic transcript are accessible via mywcc, and the academic transcript will indicate the student's current grade point average (GPA).
-The grade point average is an important indicator of progress toward academic and career goals and can be calculated at any time.
+Final grades and the academic transcript are accessible via mywcc, and each will indicate the student's current grade point average (GPA).
+The grade point average is an important indicator of progress toward academic and career goals, and can be calculated at any time.